Your Professor:

 How we treat one another will be a cornerstone of these conversations.
 Denison's "Guiding Principles" speak of "a community in which individuals respect one another and their environment."
 Further, "each member of the community possesses a full range of rights and responsibilities.
 Foremost among these is a commitment to treat each other and the environment with mutual respect, tolerance, and civility."
 It's easy to treat someone this way when you like them and agree with their ideas, but the real challenge is treating those who differ from us with the same compassion and respect.
 However, I consider disruptive, deceitful, or hateful behavior to be breaches of these responsibilities.
 Bullying, trolling, hate speech, and harassment of any kind will not be tolerated.

-Our three major project assignments will problem-focused and will require working with data, writing Python code to solve a problem or analyze a question, and explaining your work in the form of a written report.
+Our two major project assignments will be team-based and problem-focused.
+They will both require working with data, writing Python code to solve a problem or analyze a question, and explaining your work in the form of a written report.
 Each of these assignments will have more detailed written instructions, which will be shared on Github Classroom.
-Due dates for these projects align approximately with the ending of each of our primary units: tabular data, relational data, and hierarchical data.

-As with the midterm, the final exam will be an in-person, individual assignment.
+The final exam will be an in-person, individual assignment.
 It will take place on our scheduled final exam date, and it will cover material from the entire course.
-It will focus on questions that test your synthesis of the course content rather than information recall or rote learning.
+It will include a mix of questions related readings, lectures, and coding assignments.
+Additional questions may assess your synthesis of the course content.
+I will provide a study guide in class before the exam.

 Note: Denison policy does not permit me to accommodate requests to reschedule your exam, except in the case of a medical or family emergency.
 Travel plans such as plane tickets do not count as a valid reason to reschedule, so please plan accordingly.